 The Wolf Wiccan Tradition

 Reincarnation is one of several core beliefs in Wolf Wicca.
 What distinguishes this wiccan path from others is an emphasis on past life regression and animal totems.
-This path is hospitable towards Therians and Otherkin, and acknowledges the possibility of incarnating as an animal, and retaining features of that animal's spirit in the next life.
+This path is hospitable towards Therians and Otherkin, acknowledging the possibility of incarnating as an animal and retaining features of that animal's spirit in the next life.

-Followers may feel drawn to a certain animal with which they learn to connect with spiritually and learn from.
-Totems help Wolf Wiccans connect with nature, which is important because we are all connected and all is divine.
-These animal spirits or totems are not necessarily wolves, but can be one or several different animals that the practitioner learns and grows with throughout their life.
+Followers may feel drawn to a certain animal with which they learn to connect and learn from spiritually.
+Totems help wolf wiccans connect with nature, which is important because we are all connected and all is divine.
+These animal spirits/totems are not necessarily wolves, but can be one or several different animals that the practitioner learns and grows with throughout their life.

 In Wolf Wiccan rituals, there is emphasis on balance in the polarity of masculine and feminine energy.
-Like other kinds of wiccans and some pagans, followers celebrate the 8 Sabbats (Samhain, Yule, Imbolc, Ostara, Beltane, Litha, Lammas, Mabon) to honor masculine energy, and 13 Esbats on full moons to celebrate feminine lunar energy.
+Like other kinds of wiccans and some pagans, followers celebrate the 8 Sabbats (Samhain, Yule, Imbolc, Ostara, Beltane, Litha, Lammas, Mabon) to honor masculine energy and 13 Esbats on full moons to celebrate feminine lunar energy.

 Wolf wicca can be practiced solitary or as part of a pack (coven).
 There is no age restriction for following this path as a solitary, though one may optionally be initiated into a pack and there may be restrictions for legal reasons.
-Coven structures and sizes may vary, though most share a communal guardian spirit (an animal egregore) that draws from energy raised by practitioners during ritual, and members may receive assistance from this spirit in their personal or collective magical workings.
+Coven structures and sizes may vary, though most share a communal guardian spirit that draws from energy raised by practitioners during rituals.
+Members may receive assistance from this spirit in their personal or collective magical workings.